Karthik-Krishnano/Karthik-Krishnano/README.md

-👋 Hi, I’m a Data Science student from  🏫 Vellore Institute of Technology, Vellore.
+👋 Hi, I’m a Data Science student from  🏫 Vellore Institute of Technology, Vellore.<br>
 I'm an expert 👀 Python Programmer, 👀 Computer Vision Engineer, 👀 Web Developer, and many more.

 📫 Reach me on